Posted on behalf of Phillips Law Group on Dec 14, 2015 in Auto Accidents

 Wrong-way accidents have the highest fatality rate compared to any other type of highway accident.
 Motorists are asked to call 911 immediately after seeing a driver traveling the wrong way.

 If you or someone you love has been hurt in a wrong way crash, contact the experienced auto accident attorneys at Phillips Law Group.
-We offer free legal consultations and can help you and your family determine your legal options.
+Our injury attorneys offer free legal consultations and can help you and your family determine your legal options.

 Call (602) 258-8888 or fill out a Free Case Review.